The Awards, judged by Guild members, celebrate excellence in the field of food writing and broadcasting.

 You can find out more about Thompson’s Family Teas at www.punjana.com; on Twitter @PunjanaTea; on Facebook www.facebook.com/TheOfficialPunjanaTea; on YouTube www.youtube.com/user/punjanatea.

 For over 25 years Nyetimber has had a single aim: to make the finest English sparkling wine, one to rival the very best in the world, including Champagne.
 A true pioneer, Nyetimber was the first producer of English sparkling wine to exclusively grow the three celebrated grape varieties: Pinot Noir, Pinot Meunier and Chardonnay.
 Each bottle of Nyetimber is made from one hundred percent estate-grown grapes.
 In 1988, Nyetimber planted its first vines and today, the House is regarded as one of England’s finest wine producers.
-Owner Eric Heerema and winemaker Cherie Spriggs are committed to producing wines of a Grande Marque standard.
+Owner and Chief Executive Eric Heerema and winemaker Cherie Spriggs are committed to producing wines of Grand Marque standard.

-You can find out more about Nyetimber at: www.nyetimber.com; on Twitter @Nyetimber; on Facebook www.facebook.com/Nyetimberwines; and Instagram @Nyetimber_wines.
+You can find out more about Nyetimber at: www.nyetimber.com; on Twitter@Nyetimber; on Facebook www.facebook.com/Nyetimberwines; and Instagram@Nyetimber_wines.

 WINES FROM LEBANON